JaCraig/Spidey/README.md

 ## Setting up the Library

-Spidey relies on [Canister](https://github.com/JaCraig/Canister) in order to hook itself up.
-In order for this to work, you must do the following at startup:
+Spidey needs to be added to your app's service collection in order to be wired up properly.
+This is done by calling the RegisterSpidey extension method on the ServiceCollection object.
+This is done like so:

+    new ServiceCollection().RegisterSpidey();

+Or if you're using [Canister](https://github.com/JaCraig/Canister):

 	new ServiceCollection().AddCanisterModules();

-The AddCanisterModules function is an extension method that registers it with the IoC container.
+The RegisterSpidey function is an extension method that registers it with the IoC container.
 When this is done, Spidey is ready to use.

 ## Basic Usage